zzxslp/first-order-model/README.md

 ### Crop videos and images

-The driving videos and source images should be cropped before it can be used in our method.
+The driving videos and source images should be cropped (or at least the human-face/object is in the middle of your image) before it can be used in our method.
 To obtain some semi-automatic crop suggestions you can use ```python crop-video.py --inp some_youtube_video.mp4```.
 It will generate commands for crops using ffmpeg.
 In order to use the script, face-alligment library is needed:
 ```
 git clone https://github.com/1adrianb/face-alignment
 cd face-alignment